 3. Embrace Healthy Fats

 Healthy fats are necessary on any diet, plant-based or not.
 Though a low-fat vegan diet may be beneficial in many areas, some healthy fats are needed for optimal digestion and for overall health.
 Fat helps the body produce bile, which is critical for a healthy functioning digestive system.
 Bile also helps elimination and can help the body digest food properly.
 Healthy fats also help your body absorb the nutrients you’re consuming from other foods better, such as those from vegetables and greens.
-Some vitamins, such as Vitamin A, D, E, and K, are also fat soluble, which means you have to eat fat for them to be absorbed and metabolized.
-Include healthy fats from plant-based foods such as: avocado, coconut, hemp, chia, flax, raw nuts and nut butters.
+Some vitamins, such as Vitamin A, D, E, and K, are also fat-soluble, which means you have to eat fat for them to be absorbed and metabolized.
+Include healthy fats from plant-based foods such as: avocado, coconut, hemp, chia, flax, raw nuts, and nut butters.
 A few tablespoons a day or more is likely all you’ll need to get dramatic results in your digestion.
 Try making your own coconut butter if you have some time.
-Coconut is an anti-viral agent to ward off fungus and a highly beneficial food for your gut.
+Coconut is an anti-viral agent to ward off fungus and highly beneficial for your gut.

 Even if you’re not sensitive or allergic to gluten, opting for gluten-free, ancient whole grains in place of refined grains that contain gluten.
 Since highly processed sources of gluten can be a potential problem for digestion, go for gluten-free, ancient whole grains like quinoa, amaranth, millet, and teff instead.
 These are some of the healthiest grains you can eat and contain no potential allergens like glutinous grains such as wheat, barley, oats, and rye do.

-Processed foods can weaken digestion overtime, even if you seem to tolerate them well.
+Processed foods can weaken digestion over time, even if you seem to tolerate them well.
 Chemicals, methods used to produce food, and extensive exposure to a wide variety of processes make them less than optimal when it comes to making healthy food choices.
 Even those that seem nutritionally healthy on a label or that are gluten-free, raw, vegan, etc. will still be less optimal than whole, clean, plant-based foods will.
 If you do have to buy processed foods, be sure to choose those with a short ingredient list and those free of refined and added sugars.
 Sugar and chemicals reduce your good gut bacteria, so you’ll want to avoid purchasing items that contain them however you can.

-Part of having a healthy gut is eliminating the bad bacteria we encounter from the environment, chemically-based foods, mold and foods containing harmful yeasts (such as cheese and bread) and replacing it with foods that can help your body produce healthy bacteria instead.
+Part of having a healthy gut is eliminating the bad bacteria we encounter from the environment, chemically-based foods, mold, and foods containing harmful yeasts (such as cheese and bread) and replacing them with foods that can help your body produce healthy bacteria instead.
 This includes fermented foods like kimchi, miso, coconut yogurt, and sauerkraut, which contain plant-based probiotics, along with vegetables, leafy greens, low-glycemic fruits like berries, green apples, cucumber, tomatoes, squash, and avocados.
 Low-glycemic foods are optimal for gut health since reducing the sugar intake in your diet will keep your gut bacteria healthy and well-balanced.
 You’ll also want to consume a few other plant-based foods that improve digestive health to assist you even further.

 Be sure you know How to Deal With Digestive Difficulties on a Plant-Based Diet and you’ll be on your way to gut bliss in no time!